bloomberg/bde/benchmarks/allocators/readme.txt

   test-locality  - ..
   test-zation
   test-tention
-  bde-patches    - snapshot of patches to bde that this depends on
+  bde-patches-minimal  - snapshot of patches to bde that this depends on bde-patches-opt      - snapshot of an optimization for (multi-)pool

 FAQ:

 Q1: What about tcmalloc?
 A1: In all our tests, tcmalloc was substantially slower than libc malloc.

-Q2: What is the effect of building with "-flto"?
+Q2: Why build with "-flto"?
-A2: The entire source code of the BDE library, ".h" and ".cpp" files alike, are visible to the compiler when generating code.
+A2: With "link-time optimization", the entire source code of the BDE library, ".h" and ".cpp" files alike, are visible to the compiler when generating code.
 Effectively all code used in the program, except libc and parts of libc++, are "as if" defined inline.

 Q3: Why do these depend on recent clang++ and libc++?
-A3: The tests, particularly growth.cc and locality.cc, depend on features of C++14, including the containers' comprehensive observance of allocator traits requirements to direct their memory management.
-To our knowledge, at the time of this writing libc++ is the only library that meets this requirement.  libc++, in turn, is most easily built with clang++.
+A3: The tests, particularly growth.cc and locality.cc, depend on features of C++14, specifically the containers' comprehensive observance of allocator- traits requirements to direct their memory management.
+To our knowledge, at the time of this writing libc++ is the only library implementation that meets this requirement.  libc++, in turn, is most easily built with clang++.

-Q4: "make growth" never finishes, the compiler just sits there.
+Q4: "make growth" never finishes; the compiler just sits there.
 A4: Link-time optimization on a big program takes a long time.